DIY Overland Trailer Build – 5th Gen 4Runner (Pt. 3)

 • Dual USB Outlet Charger

 The heart of my electrical system is the Renogy solar setup.
 I have a 50-watt solar panel, Voyager 10-amp charge controller, and an Interstate Battery SRM-24.
-All of my devices are controlled through a Blue Seas 6-gang Weatherdeck panel, which is mounted in a custom electrical enclosure I made.
+All of my devices are controlled through a Blue Seas 6-gang Weatherdeck panel mounted in a custom electrical enclosure I made.

-You can read all about the electrical system in Article 2 of this series, but my quick opinion is I think it works great!
+You can read all about the electrical system in Article 2 of this series, but my quick opinion is that I think it works great!
 My setup is affordable, rugged, reliable, and versatile.
-I designed the battery to power all of my devices for two days on its own, and with adequate sunlight, the solar panel and charge controller give me indefinite power!
+I designed the battery to power all my devices for two days on its own, and with adequate sunlight, the solar panel and charge controller provide indefinite power!

 Without diving in too deep, I do want to mention that electrical systems for something like this can be overwhelming if you are not familiar with how DC electronics work.
-You will more than likely be tempted to build a minimal system as a result of not wanting to complete the electrical design…DON’T!
+You will more than likely be tempted to build a minimal system because you don’t want to complete the electrical design…DON’T!

-Many of the higher end overland trailers that you purchase come with awesome electrical systems, and a good amount of the cost for the trailer can be associated to the electrical system.
+Many higher-end overland trailers you purchase come with awesome electrical systems, and a large portion of the trailer’s cost is associated with the electrical system.
 Electrical systems are very helpful when done correctly, and I am a firm believer that any overland trailer should have at least a minimal electrical system.

 Just remember that you might have to put a little more work in on the front end, but it is well worth it in the long run.